Ex-F1 boss Bernie Ecclestone pleads guilty to tax fraud charge

-LONDON : Ex-Formula One boss Bernie Ecclestone pleaded guilty in a London court on Thursday to one count of fraud for making dishonest representation to Britain's tax authority.
+LONDON: Ex-Formula One boss Bernie Ecclestone pleaded guilty in a London court on Thursday (Oct 12) to one count of fraud for making dishonest representation to Britain's tax authority.

 The 92-year-old appeared at Southwark Crown Court and pleaded to one count of fraud by false representation, just over a month before he was due to stand trial.